lsthisloss/scraperHTML/README.md

 ## scraperHTML simple tus.si catalogs scraper and pdf downloader using NodeJS in CommonJS style
+A simple web scraper following KISS principle
 ## Features

 - Fetches catalog data from a website.
 - Saves catalog information in a `catalogues.json` file.
 - Downloads PDF files for each catalog.
+- Easy to use

 ## Example `catalogues.json`